 Taiping, Maxwell Hill, Kenyir Lake and Taman Negara are some of the best place to find our barbets.
 Some commonly observed barbets are Golden-throated Barbet, Black-browed Barbet, Yellow-crowned Barbet, Blue-eared Barbet, Coppersmith Barbet and Brown Barbet.

 The ioras are one of the three endemic families that occur within the Oriental region.
 There are only 4 species in the family and in Malaysia we can find 3 species namely the Common Iora, Green iora and Great Iora.
 The Common Iora can occur up in the highlands as well as the lowlands while the latter two is found mostly in the lowland up to 900 meters.
 They are small, arboreal songbirds that search leaves and often in dense foliage, for insects.
 Males of some species perform eloborate courtship displays with vertical leaps and parachuting flights.

-Peninsular Malaysia: Northern Route
+Peninsular Malaysia: Short Route